-Mr. Sanborn was invited, pre-lawsuit, to come to our office, see what we do, hand-pick any five of our projects, and talk to our partners to see what their experience had been.
+Before he filed suit, we invited Mr. Sanborn to come to our office to see what we do.
+We said we would let him hand-pick any five of our projects, and talk to our partners to see what their experience had been.
 We also offered to give him the names of everyone that filed a review for us so he could see, opposite from his later claims, that they were all legitimate reviews.
 He refused on all counts and, instead, filed this scandalous and meritless suit.
-We believe these actions to be unethical and we intend on filing a Bar complaint against him as well as a lawsuit for his reckless disregard for the norms of due diligence and good faith required of any attorney prior to filing a destructive lawsuit like this.
-While this is unfortunate and an insult to our business and key staff, we will prevail and these people will pay for their ill-designed attempts at extorting us.

 While IdeaPros is greatly distressed to have its good name publicly derided by Mr. Sanborn on his website, the outrageous allegations in Ms. Rawlings complaint are only allegations.
 The actual facts will come out in court, and IdeaPros is confident that the truth will vindicate our good name.
 That will take time, and we are letting our lawyers fight that fight in court where civil disputes belong—not over the internet, where anyone can say anything.

 In the meantime, we have work to do for our committed partners.
 And that is where IdeaPros is focusing its attention and our energy—doing what we love.